Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 If your knife requires a medium finish, choose a grit between 1000 and 3000.
 This grit level sharpens and polishes the blade, ensuring a fine and precise cut.

-Step 5: Checking and finishing
+Step 5: Checking and Finishing

 To test the sharpness, try cutting a piece of paper or a tomato.
 A clean, effortless cut indicates successful sharpening.
 If the blade is not sharp enough, you may need to refine the sharpening with a finer-grit stone.

-After this check, clean the knife to remove metal or sharpening stone residue.
-Rinse it under warm water, using a soft sponge and a mild detergent.
+After this check, clean the knife to remove any metal or sharpening stone residue.
+Rinse it under warm water, using a soft sponge and mild detergent.
 It is important to avoid the dishwasher , which can damage the steel, especially for carbon steel knives.

 Dry the knife thoroughly with a clean cloth to prevent rust or water spots.
 For carbon steel knives, applying an oil coating is recommended to protect the blade from moisture.